-In my last post about this stunning island, here, I wrote about the luxurious Sheraton Salobre resort in the South of Gran Canaria.
+In my last post about this stunning island, here, I wrote about the luxurious Salobre Hotel Resort & Serenity in the South of Gran Canaria.
 If you want to try somewhere completely different (but still with a dose of luxury!) – this is it!
 It’s a 4* resort in the Northwestern part of Gran Canaria, in Agaete.
 Close to the fishing town of Puerto de Las Nieves, with stunning views across the Northern coastline of the island.

 We absolutely love this area.
 It is incredibly far removed from busy tourist resorts in the South of the Island, and gives you a much closer connection to the island, the history and nature.
 The dry, volcanic hills, give way to greener mountains and hiking trails very reminiscent of my other favourite volcanic place – Hawaii!

 Stunning views from Puerto de las Nieves

 The hotel itself is situated in a large modern complex on a hilltop above Agaete, across the road from the Hotel’s restaurant, Le Rubine.
 We have stayed here twice in a junior suite on the ground floor, which was an incredibly reasonable price given the size and standard (room 101 is our favourite!).

 The tiled living area of the room is huge, with a private gated garden area, a small distance away from the pool.
 The suite is very clean and well-appointed, with a nice bathroom, plenty of wardrobe space, and a very comfortable bed!
 It’s also incredibly quiet.
 Bottled water is provided daily, and there’s a small coffee maker (but no kettle).

 Cava time in the private garden and relaxing at the pool (note: it’s not heated! you’ll just have to get in fast!)